-The Bottom Round steak is a truly budget steak and can be used for many different meals offering exceptional value.
-At the time of writing, the cost per pound was $4.99 – $9.49 per lb.
+The Bottom Round steak is a truly budget steak that can be used for many different meals, offering exceptional value.
+At the time of writing, the cost was $4.99–$9.49 per lb.

 Portion Size: How Much Bottom Round Steak Per Person?